Skip to main content

 Step 4: Documents

-Complete the documents required for your mobility and to receive your grant.
+Complete the documents required for your mobility and the documents that ensure you will receive your grant.

 Insurance

-All students going abroad are advised to have comprehensive health and travel insurance policies.
+All students participating in the Erasmus+ programme are advised to have comprehensive health and travel insurance policies.

 European Health Insurance Card